jsommers/cbook/programstructure.rst

 The compilation process
 =======================

 For a C program of any reasonable size, it is convenient to separate the functions that comprise the program into different text files.
-There are standard ways to organize source code in order to allow the functions in separate files to cooperate, and yet allow the compiler *build* a single executable.
+There are standard ways to organize source code in order to allow the functions in separate files to cooperate, and yet allow the compiler to *build* a single executable.

 The process of compiling C programs is different than with Java, and has important implications for how source code must be organized within files.
 In particular, **C compilers make a single (top-to-bottom) pass over source code files.**   This process is *very much unlike the Java compiler*, which may make multiple passes over the same file, and which may automatically compile *multiple* files in order to resolve code dependencies (e.g., if a class is used in one file but defined in another, the compiler will compile *both* files).
 In C, it is entirely up to the programmer to decide which files need to be compiled and linked to produce an executable program.

 .. _compilation-phases:

-There are three basic steps involved in compiling a C program: *preprocessing*, *compilation* of C source code to machine code (or assembly) (also called *object code*, and *linking* of multiple object files into a single binary executable program.
+There are three basic steps involved in compiling a C program: *preprocessing*, *compilation* of C source code to machine code (or assembly) (also called *object code*), and *linking* of multiple object files into a single binary executable program.
 Each of these steps are described below.

 .. figure:: figures/compilesteps.*